-first known or recurrent cases of acute rheumatic fever were identified in QLD, WA, SA and the NT combined, 95% (1,963) of which were in Aboriginal and Torres Strait Islander people, during 2014–2018
+- There were 2,076 cases of acute rheumatic fever identified in QLD, WA, SA and the NT combined (including both first known and recurrent cases) – 95% (1,963) of which were in Aboriginal and Torres Strait Islander people, during 2014–2018.

-people had a diagnosis of rheumatic heart disease (RHD) recorded on registers in Qld, WA, SA and the NT as at December 2018, of whom 87% (4,325) were Indigenous Australians
+- There were 4,993 people who had a diagnosis of rheumatic heart disease recorded on registers in Qld, WA, SA and the NT as at December 2018, of whom 87% (4,325) were Indigenous Australians.

-Indigenous Australians were hospitalised for ARF or RHD at 6 times the rate for non-Indigenous Australians (77 and 13 per 100,000 respectively) between July 2015 and June 2017
+- Indigenous Australians were hospitalised for acute rheumatic fever or rheumatic heart disease at 6.4 times the rate for non-Indigenous Australians (82 and 13 per 100,000 respectively) between July 2017 and June 2019.

 Why is it important?

 ARF symptoms can include arthritis, fever, swelling of the heart and heart valves, and rash (Ralph 2020).
 RHD is permanent damage to the valves of the heart caused by one or repeated episodes of ARF.
 One episode of ARF increases the risk of repeated episodes, which can increase the risk of RHD.
-Following diagnosis of ARF, patients require long-term treatment and follow-up, including long-term intramuscular antibiotic prophylaxis to avoid further infections that could damage the heart (RHDAustralia (ARF/RHD writing group) 2020) (AIHW 2013).
+Following diagnosis of ARF, patients require long-term treatment and follow-up, including long-term intramuscular antibiotic prophylaxis to avoid further infections that could damage the heart (AIHW 2013; RHDAustralia ARF/RHD writing group 2020).
 Heart surgery can be required to repair heart valve damage resulting from RHD.

 ARF and RHD are associated with social and environmental factors such as poverty, overcrowded housing and poor functioning of ‘health hardware’ such as facilities for washing people, clothes and bedding (Ali et al. 2018).
-They are now rare diseases in populations with good living conditions and timely access to effective medical care (DoH 2017; He et al. 2016).
+They are now rare diseases in populations with good living conditions and timely access to effective medical care (He et al. 2016; DoH 2017).
 However, ARF and RHD are far more likely to occur among Aboriginal and Torres Strait Islander people living in remote communities where there are higher rates of overcrowded or poorly functioning housing.
 While socioeconomic disadvantage and barriers to accessing health care persist, reducing the occurrence of ARF and RHD will remain a challenge.